Shrimp Fried Rice – Just Like Takeout! (VIDEO)

 Instructions

-• In a bowl, marinate the shrimp with salt, white pepper, soy sauce, baking soda, neutral oil and cornstarch for 10 minutes.
+• In a bowl, marinate the shrimp with salt, white pepper, soy sauce, baking soda, and neutral oil for 10 minutes.

 • Chop your vegetables and beat eggs and set aside along with your rice.
 Prepare soy sauce, sesame oil, white pepper, salt, and msg next to your pan for easy access.